Mouthbrooder: Aquaculture

 Some commercially important fish are mouthbrooders, most notably among the tilapiines and arowanas.
 Fry harvesting, getting the brooding fish to open its mouth and release the fry, is important if the fry are to be reared artificially.
 In the case of endangered species, such as Asian arowana, harvesting may be supervised by an official to certify that the fish farm is a genuine producer of captive-bred fish.

 Brood parasites

 Some fish have evolved to exploit the mouthbrooding behaviour of other species.
 Synodontis multipunctatus, also known as the cuckoo catfish, combines mouthbrooding with the behavior of a brood parasite: it eats the host mouthbrooder's eggs, while spawning and simultaneously laying and fertilizing its own eggs.
-The mouthbrooder (typically a cichlid) incubates the cuckoo catfish young, the catfish eggs hatch earlier than the cichlid's eggs, and eat the as-yet unhatched cichlid eggs before being set free.
+The mouthbrooder (typically a cichlid) incubates the cuckoo catfish young, the catfish eggs hatch earlier than the cichlid's eggs, and the catfish eat the as-yet unhatched cichlid eggs before being set free.

 Families of mouthbrooding fish

 Families of fish known to include mouthbrooding species include: